Last updated

 Expert Talks

-Pay period covered, working hours and pay date
+Pay period, working hours, and pay date

 Gross and net salary

-Deducted A-tax and labor market contributions
+Deducted A-tax and AM-bidrag

-Total pension contributions
+Total pension contributions (including ATP)

-Holiday pay as well as any other employee benefits
+Holiday pay and other benefits

-Employee details (name, address, civil registration/CPR number)
+Employee details (name, address, CPR number)

 Employer details (name, address, CVR number)